Notice to Attorneys:

 Warning to MTY Investors

 - MTY, CEO Eric Lefebvre and or Gary O’Connor, Chairman of the Audit Committee, repeatedly told investors the whistleblower allegations were reported by an “active employee” (here, here and here).
-The timeline leading up to the whistleblower announcement suggests this website is the whistleblower and their statements were knowingly false and or intended to mislead investors.
+These statements were knowingly false and or intended to mislead investors.
+The timeline leading up to the whistleblower announcement indicates this website is the whistleblower.

 - They also repeatedly told investors the allegations were “baseless”, “evaluated” and “dealt with in the past” (here and here).
-The company’s changes to the disclosures, the timeline and the lack of a retraction, again, suggest the statements were knowingly false and or intended to mislead investors.
+These statements were knowingly false and or intended to mislead investors.
+The company’s changes to its federal disclosures and the lack of a retraction, again, suggest the whistleblower allegations were true.

 - Lefebvre told investors Cold Stone would “always” grow.
-The previously mentioned documents suggest this statement too was knowingly false and or intended to mislead investors.
+The federal disclosures and the previously mentioned documents prove this statement was also knowingly false and or intended to mislead investors.

 Following the whistleblower announcement, MTY trended negatively and lost $1.1B in shareholder value—plummeting from $59.73 to $16.58 on March 18th.
-The company has struggled to recover ever since.
+The damage to investors who relied on MTY’s false statements and loss money during its decline may be complete—even if the stock fully recovers in the future.
 In our opinion, MTY has done all it can to hide behind COVID.
 However, we estimate that perhaps more than half of this lost value is due to MTY, Lefebvre or O’Connor’s false statements and the company’s mishandling of the whistleblower allegations.

-We intend to publish a summary of our findings and the evidence to a business news journal following the open letter.
+Finally, we intend to publish a summary of our findings and the evidence to a business news journal following the public of the open letter.

 For the benefit of investors who would like to pursue damages from MTY without bearing legal costs, we also intend to provide contact information for a law firm that investors may contact for such legal assistance.